 Photo by Alex Iby

 To reverse climate change, two things must be done: stop emissions and remove CO2 – close the tap and mop it up.
 For us CO2 removal is not a problem, but a solution.
+Our own bodies consist for almost 20% of carbon.
 Working with nature we provide not only the means to remove the excess carbon, but also the resources for the bio-based circular economy.
 We love carbon, as we realise that it is the basic building block of everything that lives.

 To reverse climate change we need to close the tap and mop.

 The amount of CO2 that needs to be removed is enormous.
 Science learns us: about 1500 gigatons this century (Rockström et al (2017), National Academies (2015)).
-This is in weight comparable to a stack of elephants from here to the moon – and back.
-We only work with methods that have the potential to scale up substantially and have positive side effects.
+One gigaton is about the weight of an icecube sized one by one by one kilometer.
+Take 1500 of them.
+We only work with methods that have the potential to scale up substantially and fit within the doughnut.
+Multipotent solutions that have positive side effects.

 Our CO2 removal challenge for this century.

 Plants are actually great at capturing carbon.
 Trees grow themselves mainly from carbon they take right out of the air.
 Seaweeds and other algae are among the fastest growing plants on the planet.
 As rocks weather they store CO2 , and when we grind rocks into sand this works much faster.
 And there is more.
 But again, we have to look at scalable methods.
 And we have to decide where we store the captured CO2 .